18 Common Diseases Your Fish May Have (And How to Cure Them)

 There are many antifungals that you can buy at your local aquarium store to help treat this issue such as:

-You should also try to figure out what is causing your fish to be stressed and check your water quality.
+You should also try to figure out what is causing your fish to be stressed and check the water condition.

 Other Common Illnesses